kpsdev1/Treats-Sweet-Shop/TESTING.md

 #### Login / Logout
 *As a User I can Sign-in/ Sign-out so that I can access features when signed in and sign-out so that no one can access my account.*
-- When a User is not logged in the login link will be visible in the navigation bar, the same link will change to logut when the user is logged in.
+- When a User is not logged in the login link will be visible in the navigation bar, the same link will change to logout when the user is logged in.
 - When the User enters their login credentials they will be able to access the full fuctionality of the site, when the user is logged out they will not have full access on the site and their account will be secure.

 #### View Products